The OH Masers Towards IRAS 19092+0841: Introduction

-The present object of study, IRAS~19092+0841 (hereafter IRAS19092), is one of the HMPOs sample studied by Molinari et al. (\citealp{molinari96}; \citealp{molinari98}; \citealp {molinari00}; \citealp{molinari02}).
-Molinari et al (1996) so-called '\textit{high} \& \textit{Low}' sources are a sub-sample from the Palla et al (1991) sample of 260 IRAS sources (basically candidates for compact molecular cloud association as defined by Richards et al. (1987)). \textit{High} sources are the one located in the 'higher' part of the colour-colour diagram such that: [25-12]>=0.57 (which in essence is the prescription for the presence of associated UCHII regions according to Wood \& Churchwell 1989 criteria).
-On the other hand, '\textit{Low}' sources are most probably made of 2 distinct evolutionary groups: a very 'early' one (before the creation of a 'real' YSO at the centre and consequently before the appearance of any measurable/detectable UCHII regions; and a more evolved group (older than the '\textit{High} sources group' containing objects which have already dispersed much of their circumstellar material.
-And, IRAS19092 belongs to the latter category.
-IRAS19092 is at an estimated distance of 4.48 kpc (Molinari et al. \citealp{molinari96}) and has a luminosity of 9200 \Lsun\ (Molinari et al. \citealp{molinari02}).
-An ammonia core was found towards IRAS19092 at velocity $\sim$ 58 km~\s\ (Molinari et al. 1996).
-Although IRAS19092 is a \textit{Low} type Object, it is one of the few sources associated with different types of maser emission.
+The present object of study, IRAS~19092+0841 (hereafter IRAS19092), is one of the HMPOs sample studied by Palla et al. \cite{palla91} and Molinari et al. (\citealp{molinari96}; \citealp{molinari98}; \citealp{molinari00}).
+Palla et al. \cite{palla91} divided this sample of 260 IRAS sources into two sub-samples of '\textit{high}' and '\textit{Low}' sources.
+The \textit{High} sources are the sources located in the 'higher' part of the color-color diagram such that: [25-12]$>=$0.57, which in essence is the prescription for the presence of associated UCHII regions according to Wood \& Churchwell \cite{wood89} criteria.
+On the other hand, the '\textit{Low}' sources are most probably made of two groups of sources with a distinct evolutionary state (Molinari et al. \citealp{molinari96}).
+The first '\textit{Low}' group of sources is believed to be at a very '\textit{early}' evolutionary state before the creation of a 'real' YSO at the centre and consequently before the appearance of any measurable/detectable UCHII regions.
+The other '\textit{Low}' group of sources is believed to contain more evolved sources (older than the '\textit{High}' sources) containing objects which have already dispersed much of their circumstellar material.
+IRAS19092 belongs to the latter group of the '\textit{Low}' sub-sample.
+IRAS19092 is at an estimated distance of 4.48 kpc (Molinari et al. \citealp{molinari96}) and has a luminosity of $10^4$ \Lsun.
+An ammonia core was found towards IRAS19092 at velocity $\sim$ 58 km~\s\ (Molinari et al. \citealp{molinari96}).